learn-co-curriculum/precollege-intro-software-engineering-track/day-01/lectures/intro-to-command-line/README.md

 ***Any students that have done this lesson before should do the advanced CLI Bash Scripting Lab***

 You're going to learn about the command line by planning for a trip.
 + Open your terminal.
-You’ll see a tilde: `~`.
-This means you’re in your user's home directory.
+You'll see a tilde: `~`.
+This means you're in your user's home directory.
 + Enter `pwd`.
 Explain `pwd` means print working directory.
-+ Let’s change directories.
++ Let's change directories.
 First check what directories are within the directory where you are standing by using `ls`.
 + Show students how to change directories by using the `cd <directory-name>` command.
 Change to `desktop` directory.
 + Students `mkdir development`.
 + Show students how to make a new directory in `development` called `trip`.
 Check and see that the directory was made by using `ls`.